-So keep that romantic image in your head and take it with you on the morning of your CBT test.
+So keep that romantic image in your head and take it with you on the morning of your CBT.
 AND, here’s the best part… It is IMPOSSIBLE TO FAIL your CBT.
-Yep, that’s right - the CBT isn’t a test, it’s ‘training’, so the onus of the whole day is on your trainer to show you how to correctly ride and to ride safely.
+Yep, that’s right - the CBT isn’t a test, it’s ‘training’, so the focus of whole day is to show you how to correctly ride and to ride safely.
 All you have to do is relax, open your mind and be willing to learn.

 If you’re serious about motorcycle riding, you should already have applied for your provisional licence and you will have probably taken a cursory look at the Highway Code.
 If you haven’t then make sure that you do so, because whilst you can’t fail the CBT course, the instructor can stop your training on the day if he feels that you’re basic knowledge isn’t good enough for you to ride safely on your own.

 Also - and this is something that people often forget - you might want to go out and spend an hour or so the evening before on a bicycle.
 Whilst a bit of speed from an engine helps with your balance enormously, a bit of a reminder of what it’s like to be on two wheels can never go amiss.